 Because of its unique composition of various materials, concrete is an incredibly complex substance that is very susceptible to cracking once dried.
 As it goes through the drying process, the surrounding conditions must be just right for proper curing.
 In a prior blog, we reviewed how cracking is one of the most common defects of concrete, and in today’s blog, we’ll take a closer look at a few of the different kinds of cracks your slab may experience.

 At Tilted Concrete Solutions, we specialize in providing innovative services for efficient and eco-friendly, sidewalk, pool deck, and driveway repairs.
 Our unique process involves a polyurethane foam that is specifically designed for Texas’s temperamental soils.
-If you require expert concrete lifting in Houston or the surrounding areas, call us at 281-305-0274 today!
+If you require expert concrete lifting in Houston or the surrounding areas, call us today!

 Different Types of Concrete Cracks